-Some of these testing studies sampled a limited number of restaurant jobs as one type of employment among many, but not in sufficient numbers to be analyzed separately.
-Prior to the present research, only one testing study focused specifically on restaurants.
-Neumark (1996) found that female testers had a 40% lower probability than equally-qualified males of being offered server jobs in high-price Philadelphia restaurants.
+Some of the testing studies described in the previous section included restaurant jobs as part of their sample but not in sufficient numbers to be analyzed separately.
+Prior to the present research, only one study focused specifically on restaurants.
+Neumark (1996) found that female testers had a 40% lower probability than equally qualified males of being offered server jobs in high-price Philadelphia restaurants.